dariopellegrini/kdone-website/privacy_preferences.md

 ```

 ### Endpoints
 This configuration will open the endpoints necessary to let users to create, read and update their privacy preferences.
-All endpoints are authenticated by user's token.
+All endpoints are authenticated by the user's token.
 - `privacy/contents`, GET request that shows all paragraphs.
-- `user/privacy`, POST request that create privacy preferences.
-It returns error if user's privacy preferences already exists.
+- `user/privacy`, POST request that creates privacy preferences.
+It returns an error if the user's privacy preferences already exist.
-The body required by this endpoint is a JSON array that contains users' response for every selectable paragraph.
-Each response is identified by the paragraph key specified in configuration.
+The body required by this endpoint is a JSON array that contains users' responses for every selectable paragraph.
+Each response is identified by the paragraph key specified in the configuration.
 ```kotlin
 {
    "preferences":[